 6 Ways Top Sales Leaders Create Sales Culture

 The number # 1 job of any sales leader is to develop their people ensuring they maximize their potential and ultimately hit or exceed their sales quota.
-But how do they do it In today’s competitive IT staffing market where sales rep’s and sales leaders face intense pressure chasing increasingly aggressive sales quotas?
-What are the key characteristics of top performing sales teams and how do top performing sales managers ensure their reps bring their “A” game day in and day out ?
-Did you know….
+But how do they do it In today’s competitive IT staffing market where sales rep’s, recruiters and front line managers face intense pressure chasing increasingly aggressive sales quotas?
+What are the key characteristics of top performing sales teams and how do top performing sales leaders ensure their sales reps bring their “A” game day in and day out ?

 - Sales productivity is the #1 challenge for 65 percent of B2B organizations according to a study conducted by the Bridge Group

 - Sales reps spend about 50 full days away from core selling activities each year according to Domo

 Today’s top performing sales leaders know that culture is everything.
 Without culture you have nothing.
 Sales culture is important because the efficiency, effectiveness, and productivity of the sales force has a direct and significant impact on revenue attainment and profitability not to mention morale and employee retention.

 According to research from the Harvard Business Review (HBR):

 “High-performing sales cultures are characterized by an ability to align (gain clarity on vision, strategy, and shared employee behaviors), execute (move in the agreed-upon direction with minimal friction), and renew (continuously improve at a pace that exceeds competitors)”.
 Collectively, these factors encompass ‘organizational culture’."

 In this blog post I'm going to share with you 6 ways top sales leaders create sales culture